jfederico/scalelite-run/README.md

 #### Build your own image

-If you don;t have access to the DockerHub registry, you can always build your own image.
+If no access to the DockerHub registry is available, it is still possible to build the image.
 Either by running `docker build` where scalelite code is placed, or using the build script provided in this repo at `scripts/build.sh`.
 The only advantage of using the script is that the last commit is included as the build number.

 ```
 cd <YOUR ROOT>/scalelite